Capital Gains Tax: The Wealth Destroyer

-It refer to the profit you make from selling an asset, for more than its purchase price.
-The difference between the selling price and the original purchase price is your capital gain.
+Capital Gains In Real Estate occur when the profit you make from selling an asset, is more than your homes adjusted basis.
+The difference between the selling price and the basis in your home is your capital gain.
 These gains are classified into two types:

 - Short-term capital gains: These apply if you hold the property for one year or less.
 They are typically taxed at your regular income tax rate.
 Possibly as high as 37%.